We’ve spent dozens of hours researching keyboard piano and chose nine keyboards that have the best combination of price and features.

 Who is the RockJam 54-Key Electric Keyboard Best For?

-This RockJam model is suitable for beginner level pianists of all ages since it offers good sound quality, 54 keys and a built-in teaching mode to help you figure out the piano notes and how to play complete melodies.
+This RockJam model is suitable for beginner level pianists of all ages since it offers good audio quality, 54 keys and a built-in teaching mode to help you figure out the piano notes and how to play complete melodies.

 In fact, even the lesson mode option in the Plixio caters to both beginner and higher level players and you can even learn how to play without the help of an actual instructor.
 You can use the attached music stand to see your sheet music easily without craning your neck around too much.